myaOlaye/Predicting-Projectile-Motion/README.md

 ## Limitations

 - **Time Step Dependency**: The accuracy of the simulation is highly dependent on the chosen time step \( dt \).
 Smaller time steps improve accuracy but increase computation time.
 - **Ignoring Weight and Size**: The simulation assumes the particle is a point mass, simplifying calculations by neglecting its weight and dimensions.
-This model focuses solely on projectile motion, ignoring potential effects from air resistance or other forces that could influence larger or heavier objects.
+This model focuses solely on projectile motion, ignoring potential effects from air resistance.